 The exact range of the Arabian Camel will probably never be known.
 The species exists only in the domesticated state today in Arabia and has been introduced into other regions of the world.

+Herbivorous.
 Able to eat practically anything that grows in the desert, including salty plants rejected by other grazers.
-When hungry, will eat fish, meat, bones and skin.
-Diet in captivity includes hay and grains plus vitamin and mineral supplements.
+When hungry, they we be opportunistically omnivorous and eat fish, meat, bones and skin.

 LIFE CYCLE/SOCIAL STRUCTURE: